Places to Eat

 In addition to the fine dining restaurant, Bovey Castle offers a Bistro which provides light lunches and family friendly meals.
 There are also 3 choices of afternoon tea, including a ‘champagne afternoon tea’ for that special occasion.

-The White Hart Hotel, Moretonhampstead (4 miles from the cottage)
+The White Hart, Moretonhampstead (4 miles from the cottage)

 A traditional old Posting house in the centre of Moretonhampstead which serves food in both its restaurant and bar.

 Three Crowns Hotel, Chagford (7 miles from the cottage)